A couple of months ago — which feels like a lifetime ago now, my gosh — my daughter came home from school talking non-stop about the coronavirus.

-It was clear my daughter was alarmed by all of this, particularly when she began peppering me with questions — often the same ones, over and over again (Was the virus in Canada?
-Would I get sick?
+It was clear then that my daughter was alarmed by all of this, particularly when she began peppering me with questions — often the same ones, over and over again (Would I get sick?
 Would she get sick?
 Would our dog be okay?).
-Now that classes are cancelled, her sense of unease is growing.
+Now that school is resuming, her sense of unease is growing.

 No one — not even grown-ups — can control what happens over the coming weeks and months.
 Fortunately, there are ways we can help our kids manage their stress during this strange time.

 Adults and children alike find comfort in predictability.
 The World Health Organization (WHO) recommends creating a routine, ideally, one that’s close to their usual routine.
 If your kids are in school or daycare, create a schedule resembling what they’d usually do during the day — from recess and snack time to subject-specific blocks of time and free play.

 Do whatever you need to do to be as calm and collected as you can.
 Children and teens are looking to their parents for reassurance that they’ll be okay.
 Do what you can to sneak in some self-care for yourself, tricky as that may be, to keep yourself from getting frazzled.

 Limit exposure to news

 Sure, your little ones are probably not turning on CNN when they wake up in the morning, but they are paying close attention to what we’re doing.
 Check the news discretely — and only periodically — to avoid exposing children to media that could be confusing or scary.
 Encourage teens to limit how often they check the news, as well as social media.
 Reassure kids of any age that you’ll share any new information they need to know.